PREPARING FOR A NO-DEAL BREXIT

 I have staff who are EU citizens – what do I need to do?

 The UK Government has established an EU Settlement Scheme.
 You can apply for the EU Settlement Scheme here.

 - UK businesses with health and care staff who are citizens of another EU member state should tell them about the EU Settlement Scheme

 - The new Scheme will remain open until the end of 2020 in the event of a no-deal Brexit, so there will be plenty of time for EU citizens to register

 What other governments in the UK have said about no-deal Brexit planning

 Since healthcare is a devolved matter in the UK, each of the UK’s governments has a role in planning for the impact of a no-deal Brexit on healthcare services.
-This page summarises recent public statements from the devolved governments on no-deal Brexit planning.
+This page provides some links to information from the devolved governments on Brexit planning.
 Members in Scotland, Wales and Northern Ireland may want to contact their national optometry body (Optometry Scotland, Optometry Wales or Optometry Northern Ireland) if they have specific queries about the work of the relevant government.